Virginia Cutler: Death and legacy

 Cutler used the money she earned from her job with Major Appliance to establish scholarship funds at her alma maters: Cornell University, Stanford University, and the University of Utah.
 She also funded three scholarships at Utah State University and a few at BYU.
 Cutler established a total of twenty scholarship funds at eight institutions of higher learning.
 In 1977, she had two sons, eight grandchildren, and two great-grandchildren.
-By the time she passed away, Cutler had achieved her goal to perform 2,500 endowments.
+By the time she died, Cutler had achieved her goal to perform 2,500 endowments.

 Cutler died of Alzheimer's disease on May 20, 1993 in Eugene, Oregon.
 She has been called "one of the Church's leading representatives for international development".
 Cutler has been awarded the Joseph F. Smith Family Living Award, the Abraham Smoot Public Service Award, and distinguished service awards from both the University of Utah and Cornell University.
 She was the first "distinguished professor" at BYU.
 Cutler was also named the American Association of University Women's Woman of the Year in 1966 and the Utah Mother of the year in 1972.
 An annual lecture series held at Brigham Young University is named for her.